-On March 13th, 2020, President Trump Declared National Emergency for COVID-19 Outbreak.
-Also, US Embassy in India has Canceled Visa Appointments… USCIS continue to announce alerts like rescheduling their appointments, closing offices, etc..
-This page will provide regular updates on USCIS alerts, changes with office with COVID-19.
-You can bookmark and come back to this page for updates
+Since the start of COVID-19 in 2020, there have been a lot of announcements and guidance given by DHS/ USCIS.
+It started with President Trump Declared National Emergency for COVID-19 Outbreak in March 2020.
+Also, US Embassy in India has Canceled Visa Appointments… Since then, USCIS continue to announce alerts like rescheduling their appointments, closing offices, etc..
+This page has history all regular updates on USCIS alerts, changes with office with COVID-19.

 Jul 1 : RFE, NOID Response – 60 Days Flexibility until Sept 11th

 Jul 1st, 2020: Previously USCIS announced flexibility in submitting responses to RFEs, NOID, NOIR and others that are issued by USCIS for about 60 days.
 Today they are extending it until Sept 11th.

 - Basically, USCIS says that, if you have got an RFE or NOID, that is dated between March 1st and Sept 11th, 2020, then you get additional 60 days flexibility to submit the documents.

 - USCIS will consider any responses that are received within 60 Calendar days from the deadline specified in the RFE/ NOID, before they take any action or decision on the case.
 Technically, they will wait for 60 more days from the deadline date in RFE.